lsst-dm/dmtn-224/index.rst

 This document describes the implementation strategy and choices for the identity management system.

 Described here is an implementation of the design tentatively put forward in SQR-039_ and subsequently revised, and is intended to partially fulfill the requirements laid out in SQR-044_.
-References to requirements of the form **IDM-NNNN** are references to SQR-039_.
+References to requirements of the form **IDM-NNNN** are references to SQR-044_.
 Most of the implementation of the identity management system is contained in the Gafaelfawr_ project.

 .. _Gafaelfawr: https://gafaelfawr.lsst.io/

-See :ref:`references` for a list of other tech notes that outline the history of the design process for the Rubin Science Platform identity management system and go into more detail on specific portions of the overall system.
+See :ref:`References <references>` for a list of other tech notes that outline the history of the design process for the Rubin Science Platform identity management system and go into more detail on specific portions of the overall system.

 This document does not discuss the NCSA deployments of the Science Platform, which vary from the implementation designed below in a few ways.
 Those deployments are scheduled to be decommissioned, so only those configuration differences that will still be present in other Science Platform deployments are discussed here.